catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/new-use-cases.md

 <!-- END OF HEADER -->

-How to start, guidance, development view, checklist Policies, Credentials  !!
+If you start to build up an very new use case within the overarching Behaviour Twin use case, you may first read the [Adoption View](./overview.md) of this KIT.
+It provides additional information for quick understanding of the used technologies.
+In particular, see also the [To Be Considered](./to-be-considered.md) section.

+To build up the use case, follow the following steps:

 - join Catena-X (see [participate section on catena-x.net ![external link](../assets/external-link.svg)](https://catena-x.net/en/participate))
-- develop business process
+- develop a business process
 - define participants and their roles
 - consider data protection requirements
-- identify use case type
+- identify the use case type (who initiates requests, who is data provider, where are skills located)
-- design data model/ontology (if not already present)
+- design data model/ontology (maybe, existing ontologies are already sufficient or can be extended)
-- design a use case framework agreement (or use *Behaviour Twin Use Case Agreement* if appropriate)
+- design a use case framework agreement (or use the *Behaviour Twin Use Case Agreement* if appropriate)
 - define logic (implement skill(s))
+- deploy dataspace components (EDC and Knowledge Agent components)
 - provide (bind) data
 - provide (bind) calculation services
-- test with partners
+- test the skill(s) with partners

-The [use case templates](../use-cases/overview.md) within this KIT can be uesd as starting point for the technical development.
+The [Use Case Templates](../use-cases/overview.md) within this KIT can be uesd as starting point for the technical development.

+For further guidance, refer also to [Guidance And Resources](./guidance-and-resources.md).

 <!-- START OF FOOTER -->